 The difference today is that buyers buy.
-Buyers have the balance of power to select who they choose to buyer from, no longer can they be sold to.
-So, the sales person or rep must re-think the buying process if they want to continue to hit quota and succeed in their ambitions to serve.
+Buyers have the balance of power to select who they choose to buy from, no longer can they be sold to.
+So, the sales professional must re-think the buying process if they want to continue to hit quota and succeed in their ambitions to serve.

 The buying process is now of engagement, education and elevation.
-To get the opportunity to engage in the buying process with the buyers, the sales person must get on the radar of the buyer.
-The job of the sales person is to help buyers navigate the options and to feel them comfortable with their decision.
-To reduce their risk and to solve their specific problem while taking them through the buyer process.
+To get the opportunity to engage in the buying process with the buyers, the sales must get on the radar of the buyer.
+The job of the sales professional is to help buyers navigate the options and to feel them comfortable with their decision.
+To reduce their risk and to solve their specific problem while taking them through the buying process.

 Sales productivity is about leveraging the internet and technology to